Thanks so much for the fabric! You are right......much too beautiful to cut up. Just love the design and colors.

 I belong to the Elna Serger Mailing List.
 Bryden posted these instructions for finishing off the coverstitch:

 stop and make sure the needles are at the highest position, raise the presser foot, and pressing the tension release hook your allen key (the thingy you tighten the needles up with) behind the threads (under the foot) and hook them towards you – cut through the threads and then remove your…

 Added by Neefer Duir on March 8, 2012 at 11:00pm — No Comments

 What would you say to someone who told you: "I love to watch TV but my TV only gets one channel so that's all I watch.
 I'd really like to watch other channels but the reception just isn't very good.
-I'm afraid if I adjust the antenna too much, I…Continue
+I'm afraid if I adjust the antenna too much, I might break it."

 Added by Susan on March 8, 2012 at 5:00am — No Comments